Pumpkin Coffee Cake

 3. Don’t bake alone.
 This pumpkin crumb cake is seriously addicting.
 Bake with friends and then you’ll have someone to share the pan with 🙂

-slice of pumpkin crumb coffee cake with a bite taken out
+slice of pumpkin coffee cake

 How to make a good crumb topping: